glebbykov/bash/README.md

 # Linux Software Installation Scripts

-This repository contains scripts for detecting the type of Linux and installing various software on different Linux platforms.
+This repository contains scripts for detecting the type of Linux and installing various software on different Linux platforms..

 ## Usage